Arktische/pslab_site/content/home/welcome.md

 ---
 <br>

-**Pivot Lab Research Group** was established at HUST, 2021.
+**Pivot Lab** was established at HUST, 2021.
 Our members consists of students from different information disciplines at HUST and instructors (usually professors)from ECE/CS/AIA department.